From June 2015 through the end of 2018, 157 companies raised $1.5 billion of growth capital* via Regulation A+.

 During calendar 2018, Reg A+ company offerings raised $660 million (averaging $55 million per month across the whole year).
 The breakdown was $100 million via Tier 1, and $560 million via Tier 2 offerings.

 The rate of raising capital via Reg A+ increased by 30% from 2017 to 2018.
-The capital raising rate as of August 2019 has further increased to $76 million/month.
+We estimate that the capital raising rate as of August 2019 has further increased to $76 million/month.
 Interactive, clickable video; How to raise capital via Reg A+.

 Real estate and REITs